 In order to keep their lives well balanced, successful businessmen abide by some time management rules.
 These rules include the following:

 1. Identify Time-Wasting Tasks

 The first step in solving any problem, as any successful businessman would tell you, is to identify the source of that problem.
 So, in order to maximize your time management skills, you first need to find out where most of your time goes.
 Is it wasted solving unnecessary work conflicts between your employees?
 Do you spend a lot of time starting your work equipment?
 Do you waste a lot of time in traffic?
 What exactly wastes your time while you might have been doing something useful otherwise?

 2. Find Smart and Time-Efficient Solutions

 Once you identify your problems, you can take effective steps in finding solutions.
-For instance, instead of taking all your phone calls yourself and having your time wasted by meaningless calls from sales representatives, you might want to search this page for more time-efficient solutions, like hiring a virtual assistant.
-Virtual assistants can then take care of all your calls, filtering important ones and redirecting them to you, while shutting down spam calls.
+For instance, instead of taking all your phone calls yourself and having your time wasted by meaningless calls from sales representatives, you might want to search this page for more time-efficient solutions, like hire commission only sales reps, Virtual assistants can then take care of all your calls, filtering important ones and redirecting them to you, while shutting down spam calls.